Andy4495/SWI2C/README.md

     void sdaHi();
     void sdaLo();

-The above functions are self-explanatory -- they set the SCL or SCK lines HIGH or LOW.
+The above functions are self-explanatory -- they set the SCL or SDA lines HIGH or LOW.

     void startBit();
 Signals a START bit on the I2C bus.